J9C/J9C/README.md

 hi im J9C owner of purelxw and not so pro python  ~~skid~~ coder

-if u need help w/ smth just join discord.gg/rejects and dm JJ
+if you need help with something, add Janky#1885

 🥀